BaamPark/SVCOM-Serve-Vault-and-Connect-on-Mobile/README.md

 - Password-protected access with a single configured password
 - Direct reads and writes against your existing vault files
 - Live update stream so browser content refreshes when the vault changes on disk
-- Markdown editor plus preview
+- Mobile-oriented note and markdown views
 - Note search, note create, note rename, and note delete
 - No SQL or NoSQL database required